wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-hive-pig-udf-dotnet-csharp.md

 	* Visual Studio 2013 Community/Professional/Premium/Ultimate with [Update 4](https://www.microsoft.com/download/details.aspx?id=44921)

-	* Visual Studio 2015 Preview
+	* Visual Studio 2015

-* Hadoop on HDInsight cluster - see [Provision an HDInsight cluster](/documentation/articles/hdinsight-provision-clusters-v1) for steps to create a cluster
+* Hadoop on HDInsight cluster - see [Provision an HDInsight cluster](/documentation/articles/hdinsight-provision-clusters-v1/) for steps to create a cluster

 * Hadoop Tools for Visual Studio.
-See [Get started using HDInsight Hadoop Tools for Visual Studio](/documentation/articles/hdinsight-hadoop-visual-studio-tools-get-started) for steps on installing and configuring the tools.
+See [Get started using HDInsight Hadoop Tools for Visual Studio](/documentation/articles/hdinsight-hadoop-visual-studio-tools-get-started/) for steps on installing and configuring the tools.

 ##.NET on HDInsight